 I kid you not, everyone who has tried a slice had a jaw on the floor, where’s my next slice kind of expression.
-I swear this is not to toot my own horn, but there’s some straight up magic that happens when baking this Paleo pecan pie!
+I swear this is not to toot my own horn, but there’s some straight up magic that happens when baking this pecan pie!

 Okay, so I know that’s a bold statement to make, and you probably see a lot of people use it.

-To make sure that this Paleo pecan pie stood up to all other pecan pies, I did a blind taste test on my taste testers 😉 Meaning, for those that didn’t have allergies, I just presented it as a pecan pie!
-And to my amazement, they just kept going back for more…and more…and more!
+To make sure that this vegan pecan pie stood up to all other pecan pies, I did a blind taste test on my taste testers 😉 Meaning, for those that didn’t have allergies, I just presented it as a pecan pie!

 The most common question: “What the heck did you put in this, it tastes amazing!!”

-How to make a Pecan Pie
+How to make a Vegan Pecan Pie from scratch (overview)

-Making a healthy pecan pie is much easier than you think, so if you’re craving pecan pie this holiday season, you don’t need to go out and purchase!
+Making a healthy vegan pecan pie is much easier than you think, so if you’re craving pecan pie this holiday season, you don’t need to go out and purchase!

-Let’s go over how to make the Paleo pie crust first, and then we’ll go into the Paleo pecan filling!
+Let’s go over how to make the pie crust first, and then we’ll go into the vegan pecan filling!

 I really wanted to make a healthy pecan pie that didn’t have to be drown out in a bunch of syrups, but still tasted incredible.

 So the filling is a combination of: